ryan-mcclue/musings/ble-embedded.md

 TODO: is something like SerialStudio necessary for visualisation?
 Could not live stream gnuplot?

-TODO: domestica course on creative coding
+TODO: domestica course on creative coding. css, html graphics also for 2D animations?

 TODO: Hackaday for project inspiration